-The pages below contain important information on many aspects of college life, as well as forms that you must complete by the end of August.
+The links below contain important information on many aspects of college life, as well as forms that you must complete by 1 September 2023.
 To make sure you’re fully prepared for the start of your time at Oxford, please ensure that you read everything through carefully before your arrival and ensure you have returned the documents by the specified dates.

 The University requires all students to register online at the start of each academic year.
 Please do this before travelling to Oxford so there aren’t any delays when you arrive.

 - Meet the conditions of your offer (academic and financial)

 - Receive the University card form by email

 - Return your completed University card to the Academic Office